sudhackar/sudhackar.github.io/_posts/2019-11-12-csaw-ctf-finals-2019-mystery-boi-rev-400-writeup.md

   return result;
 ```
 There were around 10 states and 10 registers to reverse.
-To undertstand the call flow between the bois, we wrote a simple pintool that
+To understand the call flow between the bois, we wrote a simple pintool that
 dumps all the instructions executed.

 This dump had a pattern of verifying bytes like this